-- Italy, Spain, and the UK Registered the Highest Programmatic Buying Engagement –Seven out of ten Italian, Spanish and UK brands were currently involved in programmatic ad buying, well above the 65 percent norm across Europe.
+- Spanish, UK, and Italian Brands Lead European Programmatic – Seven out of ten Spanish, UK, and Italian brands were currently involved in programmatic ad buying, well above the 65 percent norm across Europe.
 Meanwhile, German (48 percent) and French brands (63 percent) registered lower programmatic buying engagement, reflecting the heavy focus on consumer privacy in those two countries.

-- Non-Programmatic Brands in Italy Are More Likely to Explore Programmatic – Seven out of ten (70 percent) Italian brands not currently involved in programmatic are poised to investigate the programmatic process during the next 12 months, substantially higher than the 53 percent rate across all European brands.
+- Non-Programmatic Brands in Spain and Italy are Most Likely to Explore Programmatic –Seven out of ten Spanish (74 percent) and Italian (70 percent) brands not currently involved in programmatic are poised to investigate the programmatic process during the next 12 months, outpacing the 53 percent rate across all European brands by a wide margin.

-- 86 Percent of Programmatic-Active Brands Have In-House Capability – At 86 percent, the Italian in-house rate was right in line with the European norm.
-In-house setups are divided by brands having fully moved buying functions in-house (41 percent) versus those with partial capabilities (45 percent) involving media agency partners.
+- 86 Percent of Programmatic-Active Brands Have In-House Capability – At 78 percent, the Spain in-house rate was lowest among the five markets.
+In-house setups are divided by brands having fully moved buying functions in-house (47 percent) versus those with partial capabilities (39 percent) involving media agency partners.

-- GDPR Nominally Affected Programmatic Ad Spending – Across Europe, over two-thirds of brands indicated that programmatic ad spending actually increased during the eight months following GDPR inception, suggesting that marketplace demand softened GDPR impact.
-62 percent of Italian brands indicated some increase in spending, lower than the average of 68 percent.
+- GDPR Nominally Affected Programmatic Ad Spending – Across Europe, over two thirds of brands indicated that programmatic ad spending actually increased during the eight months following GDPR inception, suggesting that marketplace demand softened GDPR impact.
+78 percent of Spanish brands indicated some increase in spending, the highest among all European brands.

-- GDPR Positively Affected Data Quality – Across Europe, 71 percent of brands felt there was some improvement in data quality following GDPR, with Italian brands right in line with the five-country average (71 percent).
-Data quality enhancements were likely achieved through more precise verification of consumers who consent to be tracked and reported.
+- GDPR Positively Affected Data Quality – Nearly one third (32 percent) of Spanish brands felt strongly that data quality improved, the highest across all five markets and likely achieved through more precise verification of consumers who consent to be tracked and reported.

-- GDPR Had Moderate Impact on Data Loss – Across Europe less than one out of five brands (18 percent) felt strongly that their volume of data was compromised after GDPR rules were put in place.
+- GDPR Had Moderate Impact on Data Loss – Across Europe, less than one out of five brands (18 percent) felt strongly that their volume of data was compromised after GDPR rules were put in place.
 Spanish (13 percent) and UK (7 percent) brands expressed the lowest concerns regarding data volume loss.

 - The Dynamics of Programmatic In-Housing – Brands tend to prioritize in-house resource allocations for strategic programmatic activities but favor working with partners when executing tactical and technical programmatic functions, where full in-house capability investment requirements are substantial.

 - Brands Prefer to Outsource the Tactical Middle Ground – The brands surveyed were moderately more likely to outsource trafficking, campaign analysis, and optimization than strategic/managerial functions.
 Many of these tactical activities could be shared with one or more agency or DSP partners.

-- Highly Specialized Technology Most Likely to Be Outsourced – Italian brands were more prone to outsource highly-specialized programmatic functions such as data management and technology.
+- Highly Specialized Technology Most Likely to Be Outsourced – Not surprisingly, brands were more prone to outsource highly-specialized programmatic functions such as data management, technology build-outs, and training.

 Background, Objectives, and Defining Programmatic

-During February and March of 2019, a version of the U.S. survey was conducted in five European markets: France, Germany, Italy, Spain, and the UK which also added questions about the impact of GDPR and future programmatic planning.
+During February and March of 2019, a version of the U.S. survey was conducted in five European markets: France, Germany, Italy, Spain and the UK which also added questions about the impact of GDPR and future programmatic planning.

 This report was conducted by the IAB Data Center of Excellence, in collaboration with Accenture Interactive, and aims to facilitate meaningful conversations among buyers, sellers, and vendors about the current landscape and evolution of brands’ programmatic in-housing trend and promote informed evaluation and guidance related to this practice.
 The key objectives of this report are:

-- To examine how programmatic in-housing has evolved to date in Italy
+- To examine how programmatic in-housing has evolved to date in Spain

 - To identify benefits/drivers of in-housing practices for brands